rvdlee/zf-image-optimiser/README.md

 ## InputFilters

-The standard file handling is done through InputFilters, the InputFilter in this package allows you to save or overwrite the uploaded image.
-You can chain adapters together for maximum effect.
+The standard file handling is done through InputFilters in Zend, the InputFilter in this package allows you to save or overwrite the uploaded image.

 ## Commandline